Disruptor (video game): Plot

 Jack rushes over, outfights the mechs and kicks in the backup coolant to find it disabled.
 New Atlantis explodes, killing Blake and thousands of innocents.
 Jack alone survives because Eve beamed him out.
 She explains that President Krieger used Jack to locate and bring back the psionic orb and the Triton alien soldiers' genetic databank, because this will give him all but unlimited psionic power and a private military company staffed with physically superior extraterrestrial soldiers.
 Eve is the head of the rebel faction the Alliance Of Democracy, which is attempting to overthrow Krieger's presidency and replace it with their own regime.
 She convinces Jack of their cause.
 Jack takes on Krieger's private army as he infiltrates the president's headquarters, but he is captured by a teleporter in his office and restrained to a chair.

 Krieger is unnerved by Jack's flippant defiance and reveals Jack's father got wise to Krieger's pursuit of the orb and threatened to expose his then commanding officer, prompting Krieger to send a group of "terrorists" to kill Jack's father.
 Krieger uses his Extractor torture device to try to retrieve the Terrablast implant from Jack's skull while putting him under an induced hallucinatory nightmare to erode his will.
 Jack resists and battles his way free of the hallucinations.
 He then storms through Krieger's secret base and the president's forces, at last taking out Krieger.
 There are two different endings depending on the difficulty level.
-In easy mode, Eve becomes President of the U.N., and Jack head of the LightStormer Corps.
+In regular mode, Eve becomes President of the U.N., and Jack head of the LightStormer Corps.
 In hard mode, Jack himself becomes the U.N.'s new president.